 Our plane got off to a late start just before noon, it was nearly a three-hour flight and their food service consisted of pretzels and peanuts so we were a little hungry when we arrived in Phoenix.
-It was another two-and one-half hours getting a rental car and driving to Surprise, AZ where we had booked a room for our stay.
+It was another two-and-one-half hours getting a rental car and driving to Surprise, AZ where we had booked a room for our stay.

 We found a restaurant near the hotel for a fast meal.
 It wasn’t what we had in mind but when you are really, really hungry it doesn’t always matter.

 The next day we had more time to explore our options for lunch and since we were not familiar with the area we just chose one at random.
-It was an excellent choice, I did order my shredded beef chimichangas and enjoyed every single bite as did Don with his yummy chili relleno.
+It was an excellent choice, I did order my shredded beef chimichangas and enjoyed every single bite as did Don with his yummy Chili Relleno.
 That meal was so delicious that we went back again two days later and ordered a repeat.

-I very carefully, picked at my shredded beef chimie, analyzing and inspecting it so I could do a remake when we got back home.
-I didn’t find any beans in there but it was packed with shredded beef, green chilies, onions and cheese in a spicy sauce all wrapped up in a flour tortilla and deep fried to a golden brown.
+I very carefully, picked at my shredded beef chimi, analyzing and inspecting it so I could do a remake when we got back home.
+I didn’t find any beans in there but it was packed with shredded beef, green chilies, onions and cheese in a spicy sauce all wrapped up in a flour tortilla and deep-fried to a golden brown.
 They served this with three sauces on the side, avocado-cilantro cream sauce, sour cream and salsa.
 Believe me when I say, it was good!

-So, this is my version of their shredded beef chimichanga but rather than deep-frying it I am going to bake them in the oven to a crisp golden brown.
+So, this is my version of their shredded beef chimichanga but rather than deep-frying it, I am going to bake them in the oven to a crisp golden brown.
 It will save a few calories anyway.

-I like to put the chuck roast in the oven the night before and let it cook low and slow until morning, then after breakfast is over I shred the beef, prepare the filling, roll the chimies and refrigerate them to bake later for dinner.
+I like to put the chuck roast in the oven the night before and let it cook low and slow until morning, then after breakfast is over I shred the beef, prepare the filling, roll the chimis and refrigerate them to bake later for dinner.
 This will make ten servings and they can be frozen and baked as you need them.

 The purpose of our visit to Phoenix was three-fold.
 First, we planned to visit with our good friends, Jerry and Doris Knox.
-Second was to attend the wedding of their son Brian Knox and his beautiful fiancé, Jennifer.
+The second was to attend the wedding of their son Brian Knox and his beautiful fiancé, Jennifer.
 Thirdly, we planned meeting up with our 20-year old grandson, Travis, who is living in Surprise, AZ and will be attending Arizona State University in the Fall.

 Jerry and Doris lived next door to us for five years when we lived in Subic Bay, Philippines.
 Brian graduated from high school the year the volcano, Mt.
 Pinatubo blew it’s top.